 Most units are installed in a location specified by others.
-In general, it's preferable to install the unit on a flat, reasonably level surface, such as a concrete floor.
-The factory-installed leveling legs are to be used to level the unit before connecting ductwork.
+In general, it is preferable to install the unit on a flat, reasonably level surface, such as a concrete floor.
+The field-installed optional accessory leveling legs are to be used to level the unit before connecting ductwork.
 When positioning the unit, it is not to be slid on its adjustable legs because they can be bent.